 On November 10, 2022, the European Parliament adopted the Digital Operational Resilience Act (DORA).

 This regulation aims to harmonize and strengthen the rules for managing the IT-related risks faced by financial entities in the European Union.

-It will enter into force at the end of 2024, leaving a very short period of time for the companies concerned to adjust their internal processes and contractual relations, including existing contracts.
+It will enter into force on 17th January 2025, leaving a very short period of time for the companies concerned to adjust their internal processes and contractual relations, including existing contracts.

 DORA has a significant impact for all financial entities, and their technology partners, as the DORA regulation requires them to:

 - strengthen the financial sector governance mechanisms (art.
 5);

 - implement and maintain IT risk management procedures (art.
 6 to 16);